Chymyst/chymyst-core/docs/concurrency.md

 However, importantly, there is no `flatMap` operation that would make `Stream[T]` into a monad.
 A data-parallel framework limits its expressive power to that of an applicative functor.

-It is well known in the functional programming folklore that applicative functors are easily and efficiently parallelized.
 It is this limitation that makes data-parallel frameworks so effective in their domain of applicability.
+As is well known in the functional programming folklore, applicative functor operations are easily and efficiently parallelized, but the monadic `flatMap` operation is not easily parallelized.

 ## Level 2: Acyclic dataflow